YuriHe/review_basic/String.md

 ### Two pointer
-28.Find the Index of the First Occurrence in a String 125.Valid Palindrome
+1. 28.Find the Index of the First Occurrence in a String
+2. 125.Valid Palindrome
-242.Valid Anagram
+3. 242.Valid Anagram
-290.Word Pattern
+4. 290.Word Pattern
-345.Reverse Vowels of a String
+5. 345.Reverse Vowels of a String
-392.Is Subsequence
+6. 392.Is Subsequence
-443.String Compression
+7. 443.String Compression
-2108.Find First Palindromic String in the Array(EASY)
+8. 2108.Find First Palindromic String in the Array(EASY)

+### Hashmap/Set
+1. 49.Group Anagrams
+2. 1657.Determine if Two Strings Are Close

 ### Handle String
 1. 806.Number of Lines To Write String